purduesigbots/pros-docs/v5/api/c/imu.rst

 imu_get_yaw
 -----------

-Get the Inertial Sensor's yaw angle.
+Get the Inertial Sensor's yaw angle bounded by (-180,180).

 This function uses the following values of ``errno`` when an error state is reached: